antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 The `id` property will vary with each error using a UUID version 4, the values shown are examples.

+**Note:** Errors are captured by an error tracking service, you don't need to report them unless you wish to provide any additional information about an error.

+## Support

+No support is offered for this API, it is provided on an 'As Is' basis, without any guarantees as to its reliability or performance.
+Limited, informal, support is offered for those using this API to test file upload components within the BAS Style Kit.

+Contact the [BAS Service Desk](mailto:servicedesk@bas.ac.uk) if this applies to you.

 ### `400 file field missing in request`

 ```json